ConvAI-Innovations/ailearning/README.md

 ## 🌟 Star History

-If you find ConvAI Innovations helpful, please consider giving it a star! ⭐
+If you find ConvAI Innovations dashboard helpful, please consider giving it a star! ⭐

 ---